defenseunicorns/uds-common/templates/README.md

 Setting up your gitlab repo to work properly with these components will require a few steps:

-1. Enable Protected Branch and set approval rules
+1. Enable a Protected Branch and set approval rules
 2. Create Gitlab Token for Scorecard Component to run and store in project variables.